 In my previous post, I showed you how to create a simple TypeScript declaration file.
 In this post, I will take that declaration file, and I will show you what you need to do to publish it to DefinitelyTyped.

 Hello everyone!
-Today I decided to finally do something I was postponing for a very long time, which is to set up my Git aliases.
+Today I decided to finally do something I postponed for a very long time, which is to set up my Git aliases.

 Hello everyone!
 In this post, I will touch on a workflow subject.
 More specifically, on how to keep your local environment clean from project-related dependencies.

-Hello everyone!
-In the previous post, we spent a lot of time refactoring our third-party integration libraries.
-Feel free to check it out if you missed it!
 Today, we continue refactoring the chatbot project, but this time we focus on the web application structure as well as the main logic of the bot that involves all the reactions to the user input.
-In the end, I present the new goals for this project and give you a small teaser about what’s to follow.